 How the odds are changing

-Here we keep track of how the odds change in the days leading up to and during the US Open.
-Here is a look at how odds shifted around throughout the 2021 tournament at Torrey Pines.
+Here we keep track of how the US Open odds change in the days leading up to and during the tournament.
+Here is a look at how odds looked on Dec.
+1.

 US Open odds: How to bet the US Open